Rajeshwari-Rudra/GDP1/README.md

 ## User story-3
 - As a user, a gamer can select if he can play single, duo, or four members.
 ## Acceptance Criteria:
-- I(Vishal) as a frontend developer will take up this task and I will develop this application such that the registered user can have an options to play as a team, single or duo.
+- I(Raju) as a frontend developer will take up this task and I will develop this application such that the registered user can have an options to play as a team, single or duo.
 ## User story-4
 - As a team, the schedule for the project is to be planned for the application.
 ## Acceptance Criteria: